Click on a question (or scroll down) to find the answers to

 Some 30 years ago, a storytelling revival got under way in the UK.
 The revival has been determindly amateur-led and low key.
 Nationwide, there’s still no more than a sprinkling of story circles and clubs, and about 2 story festivals.
 Some of the whizzbang music and arts festivals, and a few literature fests, feature storytelling – but only in the kiddy tent!

 Oh yes, I nearly forgot – the UK does have a National Storytelling Week.
 Last week in January/first week in February.
 When it’s too grim to go anywhere and everyone’s wallet is cleaned out after Christmas and the taxman!

 Back in 1999 I hoped performance storytelling would follow in the footsteps of comedy or performance poetry – becoming cool, intelligent, young/any age.

 It never happened.
-Research I commissioned in October 2010 revealed a depressing and diminishing picture for ‘storytelling’ – under that name.
-You might have noticed I now call myself a Spoken Word Artist.
+Research I commissioned in October 2010 revealed diminishing outlook for ‘storytelling’ – under that name.
+I now call myself a Spoken Word Artist.
 This has only a little to do with my natural pretentiousness… As a professional, it’s just not good to carry the tag of an artform that suffers from such a bad rep.